ethangraham2001/ba5-summaries/markdown/cs323-midterm.md

 ***
 # Week 01: Introduction
-*(With Indian Accent)*

-OS's are cool and are used everywhere and all.
-Motherchod

 ## Hardware and OS
 Hardware does influenc OS design choices - hardware designers choose what abstractions to expose to the OS, and OS programmer uses what's available.